How to Clean White Sneakers

 Cleaning shoes with Baking Soda

-For our next method, we’ll use a powerful yet simple cleaning solution made with baking soda and hydrogen peroxide—a true hidden gem for restoring white sneakers!
-Below, we’ll show you how to whip up the solution and walk you through the step-by-step process to bring your kicks back to life.
-Get ready to see the magic happen!
+For our next cleaning method, we’ll use a powerful yet simple solution for white shoes—a baking soda and hydrogen peroxide mix that works wonders on sneakers.
+This hidden gem is perfect for restoring white sneakers to their original brightness.
+Below, we’ll show you how to make this cleaning solution and walk you through each step to revive your shoes.
+Get ready to transform your white sneakers and make them look brand new again!

 Materials